 In blending mode list, each group of blend mode has specific functions.

 Such as the first section here darkens the image.
 It effects the overall darkness of the picture.

 The second group affects the overall brightness of the image.
 It allows lighter areas to show through and makes darker areas drop back.

 The next group affects the lightness and darkness.
 I choose overlay here.

-The next group creates inverted effects.
+The next group of Photoshop blending tool creates inverted effects.

 And the last group in the list deals with the colors of the image.